wgbowley/ReactionTest/readme.md

 Last updated from the website on 7/9/2025. <br>
 [`/dataset`](./dataset/reaction.sql)

-The dataset also provides a neat demonstration of the Central Limit Theorem:
+The dataset also shows a normally distributed shape:
 ![Bar graph of reaction times](images/trial_times.png)